Blue Jays granted exemption to train in Toronto

 TORONTO (AP) — All 30 Major League Baseball teams will train at their regular-season ballparks for the pandemic-shortened season after the Toronto Blue Jays received a Canadian federal government exemption on Thursday to work out at Rogers Centre.

 Toronto will move camp from its spring training complex in Dunedin, Florida., where players reported for intake testing.
-Before this week, several players and staff in Dunedin had tested positive for the virus.
+The Blue Jays will create a quarantine environment at Rogers Centre and the adjoining Toronto Marriott City Centre Hotel, which overlooks the field.

 This exemption does not cover the regular season and player travel between the U.S. and Canada.